aegir-project/documentation/docs/develop/repositories.md

 - Where appropriate it should include a file for Aegir's feature system.
 E.g. [hosting.feature.modulename.inc](http://cgit.drupalcode.org/hosting/tree/example/site_data/hosting.feature.site_data.inc)
 - It should be security reviewed by other core maintainers, keeping the following in mind:
     * The module should not increase the system's attack surface.
-    * etc.
+    * If it does, a strong warning must be provided in the description.
 * It should not encourage users to perform dangerous operations, from which there is no recovery.
 If such features are requested, their use must come with warnings.